Conservation Conversations – Fertilizer and Lawn

 Harpeth Conservancy has a long history of expertise and involvement in helping formulate land use plans, local ordinances (especially with stormwater in developments and stream buffers), and regional planning.

 Over the past 20 years, numerous land use plans in communities around the Harpeth River region now promote the vision of maintaining rural and agricultural lands and the Harpeth as natural assets.
-Our experts were the first to identify the unintended consequences of numerous 2014 new state laws that have severely weakened the 20-year old urban growth boundary statute.
+Our experts were the first to identify the unintended consequences of numerous 2014 state laws that have severely weakened the 20-year-old urban growth boundary statute.
 This law was designed to control massive sprawl.
-The recent annexation of Williamson county rural land into the town of Thompson’s Station for a high density residential golf course subdivision was one of several recent proposals that have identified challenges to maintaining rural areas in county and city growth plans.
+The annexation of Williamson county rural land into the town of Thompson’s Station for a high density residential golf course subdivision was one of several more recent proposals that have identified challenges to maintaining rural areas in county and city growth plans.

 Rural areas are important for overall water quality in the Harpeth and waterways around Middle TN.
-One of our urgent priorities is to expand support so we can work with partners to: foster joint efforts among cities and counties in the region, explore ways other communities in the US have handled these challenges, review current planning efforts, and form consensus on next steps, and work on their adoption.
-We need to create a coalition effort with the farm-to-table movement, agricultural land owners, and historic preservation, land preservation, smart growth, and transportation planning interests.
+One of our urgent priorities is to expand support so we can work with partners to: foster joint efforts among cities and counties in the region, explore ways other communities in the U.S. have handled these challenges, review current planning efforts, form consensus on next steps, and work on their adoption.
+We need to create a coalition effort with the farm-to-table movement, agricultural land owners, historic preservation, land preservation, smart growth, and transportation planning interests.
 We need to work with key local and state leadership to enable coordination of short- and long-term large rural landscape protection efforts and implement them in TN.

 We are currently working actively with citizens’ groups to shape the future of Williamson County through the Williamson County comprehensive land use update.